mprzodala/eventrix/getting-started.md

 export default withEventrixState(UsersList, ['users']);
 ```
-If you want change props for state You can use third argument `mapStateToProps` and change name of props or map state structure before go to props.
+If you want to map state to props You can use third argument `mapStateToProps`.
 ```jsx
 export default withEventrixState(UsersList, ['users'], (state, props) => { usersList: state.users });
 ```
 What can I do when I need data from props to define `stateNames`?
-You can pass function as second argument.
+You can pass function as a second argument.
 ```jsx
 export default withEventrixState(
   UsersDetails,